-- State biologists followed pre-existing protocols to assess abundance and diversity - 7 locations on Kalamazoo River and Talmadge Creek - Included locations with past data - Results - In 2010, reduced diversity and abundance. - In 2011, scores improved, but abundance was still impacted. - Decreased vegetative cover exposed more of the stream channel to sunlight, altering community composition - Ongoing cleanup work requires further monitoring.
+- State biologists used pre-existing survey protocols to assess abundance and diversity - 7 locations on Kalamazoo River and Talmadge Creek - Included locations with past data - Results - In 2010, diversity and abundance were reduced. - In 2011, scores improved, but abundance was still impacted. - In 2012, Kalamazoo River sites had healthy results while Talmadge Creek still appeared to be recovering. - On Talmadge Creek, decreased vegetative cover exposed more of the stream channel to sunlight, altering community composition - Ongoing cleanup work and lack of complete recovery require further monitoring.